Set up Office 365 file storage and sharing

-Select the check box to turn third-party storage on or off.
+Select or deselect the check box to turn third-party storage on or off, then select Save changes.

 Set up Office apps on your tablets and phones.
 You need to do this so you can edit files that are stored in OneDrive and on team sites from your tablet or phone.
 If you don't install the Office apps for your tablet or phone, you'll be able to view the files but not edit them.